-The contribution requirements of Plan members and the District are established and may be amended by the District, the Conejo Valley Pupil Personnel Association (CVPPA), the local California Service Employees Association (CSEA), and unrepresented groups.
-The required contribution is based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits as determined annually through the agreements with the District, CVPPA, CSEA, and the unrepresented groups.
-For fiscal year 2017-2018, the District contributed \$902,303 to the Plan which was used for current premiums.
+The benefit payment requirements of Plan members and the District are established and may be amended by the District, the Conejo Valley Pupil Personnel Association (CVPPA), the local California Service Employees Association (CSEA), and unrepresented groups.
+The benefit payment is based on projected pay-as-you-go financing requirements, with an additional amount to prefund benefits as determined annually through the agreements with the District, CVPPA, CSEA, and the unrepresented groups.
+For fiscal year 2018-2019, the District contributed \$960,953 to the Plan which was used for current premiums.